-Many recipes call for a specific amount of chopped or diced onion (usually measured in cups).
+Many recipes call for a specific amount of sliced, chopped or diced onion (usually measured in cups).
 But how many onions of what size do you need to get, say, ¼ cup of finely diced onion?
 This guide will help you find out.

 Jump to: